urban-sustainability-lab-zurich/stance-llm/README.md

 # stance-llm: German LLM prompts for stance detection

-Classify stances of entities related to a statement in German text using large language models (LLMS).
+Classify stances of entities related to a statement in German text using large language models (LLMs).

 stance-llm is built on [guidance](https://github.com/guidance-ai/guidance), which provides a unified interface to different LLMs and enables constrained grammar and structured output.